Have you ever wondered what does Swedish environmental education look like?

 Based on the organization of the classrooms and the present materials, I would say that they follow the Reggio Emilia learning approach.

-The Reggio Emilia approach is an educational philosophy focused on preschool and primary education.
-It is a pedagogy described as student-centered and constructivist that uses self-directed, experiential learning in relationship-driven environments.
+The Reggio Emilia approach is an educational philosophy which focuses on preschool and primary education.
+It has a student-centered and constructivist pedagogy that uses self-directed, experiential learning in relationship-driven environments.
 The program is based on the principles of respect, responsibility, and community through exploration and discovery through a self-guided curriculum.
-At its core is an assumption that children form their own personality during early years of development and are endowed with “a hundred languages”, through which they can express their ideas.
-The aim of the Reggio approach is to teach how to use these symbolic languages (e.g., painting, sculpting, drama) in everyday life.
-It was developed after World War II by pedagogist Loris Malaguzzi and parents in the villages around Reggio Emilia, Italy, and derives its name from the city.
+The children form their own personality during early years of development and they know “a hundred languages”.
+The aim of the Reggio approach is to teach how to use symbolic languages (e.g., painting, sculpting, drama) in everyday life.

-There are no specific classrooms for each class – the teachers are rotating and sharing all resources, which is cost and space-friendly.
-I must say that I have never seen such a preschool in my life since the organization is completely different in my country.
+There are no specific classrooms for each class!
+The teachers rotate and share all resources, which is cost and space-friendly.
+I must say that I have never seen such a preschool in my life!
+The organization is completely different in my country.

-The teachers have a schedule in which they rotate, and children get to use all the dramatic corners and all the classrooms.
-By doing that, they get to explore different settings and also mix with children who are younger or older than them.
+The teachers have a schedule in which they rotate.
+This way, children get to use all the dramatic corners and all the classrooms.
+By doing that, they get to explore different settings and corners.
+They also mix with children who are younger or older than them.

 Another thing which I LOVED is the fact that the teachers DO NOT cover the walls with printables, laminated posters, and their artwork.

-There is NOTHING made by teachers on the walls except posters from their official projects and professional exchanges.
+There is NOTHING teacher-made on the walls except posters from their official projects and professional exchanges.

 The walls are filled with children’s artwork, and there are plenty of photos of the process making, which was amazing to see.